 - STB management should review the current version of OMB Circular A-136 to independently verify that all required footnotes are included and bring any omissions to the service provider's attention so that errors or omissions can be corrected. - STB management should review the service provider's Financial Statement and Notes Review Checklist to verify that the checklist is up to date and includes all required elements per OMB and Treasury guidance and then complete the checklist independently.
-Alternatively, STB management should develop and complete its own review checklist based on current Treasury and OMB reporting requirements. - STB management should request its financial management service provider to: - o Reevaluate the inclusion of account balances that were excluded in the Other Liabilities footnote, or - O Disaggregate (i.e., separately report) intragovernmental other liabilities balances reported as a single line item on the balance sheet that are not included in the footnote so that the total amounts reported for Other Liabilities on the Balance Sheet and in the footnote agree. - STB management should ensure that its review process includes procedures to disaggregate material balances reported in the financial statements and footnotes, agree balances to source documents, agree the footnotes to the principal financial statements, and verify the mathematical accuracy of all statements and schedules included in the financial statement package.
+Alternatively, STB management should develop and complete its own review checklist based on current Treasury and OMB reporting requirements. - STB management should request its financial management service provider to: - Reevaluate the inclusion of account balances that were excluded in the Other Liabilities footnote, or - Disaggregate (i.e., separately report) intragovernmental other liabilities balances reported as a single line item on the balance sheet that are not included in the footnote so that the total amounts reported for Other Liabilities on the Balance Sheet and in the footnote agree. - STB management should ensure that its review process includes procedures to disaggregate material balances reported in the financial statements and footnotes, agree balances to source documents, agree the footnotes to the principal financial statements, and verify the mathematical accuracy of all statements and schedules included in the financial statement package. - Management's review and certification of the financial statements and footnotes should be clearly documented and indicate what was reviewed, when the review was performed, and who performed the review for each reporting period.

-MANAGEMENT RESPONSE:
+MANAGEMENT RESPONSE

-Management concurs with the condition and will consider the recommendation provided when determining if a corrective action plan should be developed once the audit concludes.
+Management concurs with the condition and will consider the recommendations provided when determining if a corrective action plan should be developed once the audit concludes.